mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators made a decision to capture their users into a single service, rather than provide the benefits of global interoperability.

 The examples above illustrate that federation can be a useful technique to avoid direct centralization and manage necessary centralization, but on its own is not sufficient to avoid indirect and platform centralization.
 If the value provided by a protocol can be captured by a single entity, they may use the protocol as a platform to obtain a "winner take all" outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
-Likewise, external factors (such as spam control) might naturally "tilt the table" towards a few operators of these protocols.
+Likewise, external factors (such as spam control) might naturally "tilt the table" towards a few operators.

 ## Multi-Stakeholder Administration is Hard {#multi}

-The risks associated with a necessarily centralized function (see {{necessary}}) are sometimes mitigated by delegating administration of the function to a multi-stakeholder body.
+The risks associated with a necessarily centralized function (see {{necessary}}) are sometimes mitigated by delegating that function's administration to a multi-stakeholder body.

 A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.

-The most relevant example of this technique is the administration of the DNS, which as a "single source of truth" exhibits necessary centralization of the naming function, as well as the operation of the system.
+The most relevant example of this technique is the administration of the DNS, which as a "single source of truth" exhibits necessary centralization in its naming function, as well as the operation of the system overall.
 To mitigate operational centralization, this task is carried out by multiple root servers that are administered by separate operators -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
 Furthermore, the name space itself is [regulated by the Internet Corporation for Assigned Names and Numbers (ICANN)](https://www.icann.org/resources/pages/governance/governance-en), which is defined as a globally multi-stakeholder body with representation from end users, governments, operators, and others.

 Another example of multi-stakeholderism is the standardization of Internet protocols themselves.
-Because a specification effectively controls the behavior of implementations that are conformant with it, the standardization process can be seen as a single point of control.
+Because a specification effectively controls implementation behavior, the standardization process can be seen as a single point of control.
 As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, taking into account the views of different stakeholder groups {{?RFC8890}}.

 Yet another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
 To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both of those parties as stakeholders.